Tips for spring cleaning and organizing

-For a number of reasons, I think my friends and relatives would be a little amused to see me attempt to write a post about spring cleaning.
-Let’s see …
+For a number of reasons, I think my friends and relatives would be a little amused to see me write a post about spring cleaning.
+Here are a just a few…

-2. In light of point 1), shaken together with my right-brain tendencies, there are pockets of my home that look a little less like the trail of Alice from The Brady Bunch and a little more like that of Oscar the Grouch … or the Tasmanian Devil.
+2. In light of point #1 mixed together with my right-brain tendencies, there are pockets of my home that look a little less like the trail of Alice from The Brady Bunch and a little more like that of Oscar the Grouch … or the Tasmanian Devil.

-3. With the current ages of my children, I just aim to have my teeth brushed by 10 a.m.
-It’s not like I’m sitting around pondering, “What shall I do with myself today?
+3. With the current ages of my children, I usually just aim to have my teeth brushed by 10 a.m.
+It’s not like I’m sitting around pondering, “What shall I do with myself today?”

-4. I have actually invited members of my family into my home to help me organize because I have a visual disorder commonly referred to as “don’tseemessitis.”
-It is closely linked to the mental phenomenon of “don’tcareaboutmessitis,” of which I have been known to have episodes but am currently in a stage of remission, because I do care that my children undo everything I make neat.
+4. I have actually invited members of my family into my home to help me organize because I have a visual disorder commonly referred to as “don’t-see-mess-itis.”
+It is closely linked to the mental phenomenon of “don’t-care-about-mess-itis,” of which I have been known to have episodes.
+But I’m currently in a stage of remission, because I do care that my children undo everything that I make neat.
 Common symptoms of this disorder (pun intended) include phrases such as, “What’s the point?
-I do it, and it gets messed right back up again.”
+I do it, and it gets messed right back up again!”

-5. I am writing from my 7′ x 7′ laundry room, which doubles as my office, pantry, housekeeping, and creative education think tank.
+5. I’m writing from my 7′ x 7′ laundry room, which doubles as my office, pantry, housekeeping, and creative education think tank.
 ‘Nuff said.

-So for those of you who are like me and would rather raise your eyebrows at spring cleaning or would carefully organize that between “are you kidding” and “where would I even start,” let me offer my brief and amateur attempt at Spring Cleaning for Dummies.
+So for those of you who are like me and would rather raise your eyebrows at spring cleaning or would carefully organize that between “Are you kidding?” and “Where would I even start?” let me offer my brief tips at Spring Cleaning for Dummies.

 1. Prioritize